adityachaudhari24/aws-solutions-architect-associate-notes/README.md

 - `Endpoint Policies` control access (like IAM policies).
 - Interface Endpoints incur additional costs, while Gateway Endpoints are free.
 - ⭐Gateway Endpoints only work within the same region.⭐
-- ⭐Interface Endpoints require security groups (gateway endpoints do not).⭐
+- ⭐Interface Endpoints require security groups (gateway endpoints do not they use route table).⭐

 Common Mistakes: ⚠️